Alireza-Jahanbakhshi/LaTeX-Resume-Template/README.md

 ## Getting Started

-To get started, make sure you have LaTeX installed on your system.
-If not, refer to the installation instructions provided in the [LaTeX official website](https://www.latex-project.org/get/).
+To get started, could you make sure you have LaTeX installed on your system?
+If not, refer to the installation instructions provided on the [LaTeX official website](https://www.latex-project.org/get/).
 Once you have LaTeX installed, clone this repository to access the files.

 ## Notes